strimzi/strimzi.github.io/_posts/2019-10-14-improving-prometheus-metrics.md

 The Prometheus support, dashboards and sample alerting rules do not only work with Kafka brokers.
 They also support Kafka Connect and Apache Zookeeper.
-All the files needed for Prometheus monitoring can be found in the [`metrics` folder](https://github.com/strimzi/strimzi-kafka-operator/tree/master/metrics/examples) in our GitHub repository.
+All the files needed for Prometheus monitoring can be found in the [`examples/metrics` folder](https://github.com/strimzi/strimzi-kafka-operator/tree/master/examples/metrics) in our GitHub repository.
 You can also follow our [documentation](https://strimzi.io/docs/latest/full.html#assembly-metrics-setup-str) which will not only help you with our dashboards but also with setting up Prometheus, Prometheus AlertManager and Grafana.

 ## Kafka Exporter